sadiadip/Web_Test_Automation_Project_with_Selenium_Python/Chaldal/README.md

 - Close the window
 ## TestCase 02: chaldal_T02_login
 - Open Chrome browser
-- Go to Rokomari Homepage URL
+- Go to Chaldal Homepage URL
 - Maximize the browser window
 - Click to Sign in
 - Set Phone Number then click to login